Florida state attorney says no crime was committed by principal in the paddling of a 6-year-old - KION546

 “It is of note that despite refusing to give a sworn statement to law enforcement, (the mother) has made several statements to the media during the pendency of the investigation — one of them indicating that she intentionally ‘sacrificed’ her daughter because no one would believe her about what was happening at the school unless she video recorded it.
 Such a statement that she knew all along that the paddling was going to occur is wholly inconsistent with her initial statement to law enforcement that she was confused and did not consent,” he said.

-Thornbury said the evidence suggested “the child’s mother sanctioned and consented to the spanking of her daughter as discipline for misbehavior.”
-The mother’s secretly-recorded video did not show her objecting to the paddling and she could be heard thanking staff afterwards, he said.
+Thornburg said the evidence suggested “the child’s mother sanctioned and consented to the spanking of her daughter as discipline for misbehavior.”
+The mother’s secretly-recorded video did not show her objecting to the paddling and she could be heard thanking staff afterward, he said.

-“Similarly, the law in Florida is clear that spanking a child does not amount to child abuse,” Thornbury wrote.
+“Similarly, the law in Florida is clear that spanking a child does not amount to child abuse,” Thornburg wrote.

 ‘Illegal and a criminal battery’

-Note: Correction: A previous version of this story misspelled the last name of Deputy Chief Assistant State Attorney Abraham R. Thornburg.